UPPMAX/HPC-python/docs/batch.rst

    .. tab:: HPC2N

         Short serial example for running on Kebnekaise.
-Loading SciPy-bundle/2021.05, Python/3.9.5, matplotlib/3.4.2 + using any Python packages you have installed yourself with virtual environment.
-During the separate session for HPC2N there will more about how to install something yourself this way.
+Loading SciPy-bundle/2023.07, Python/3.11.3, matplotlib/3.7.2 + using any Python packages you have installed yourself with virtual environment.

         .. code-block:: sh

             #!/bin/bash
-            #SBATCH -A hpc2nXXXX-YYY # Change to your own
+            #SBATCH -A hpc2n2024-052 # Change to your own
             #SBATCH --time=00:10:00 # Asking for 10 minutes
             #SBATCH -n 1 # Asking for 1 core

-            # Load any modules you need, here for Python/3.10.4 and compatible SciPy-bundle
+            # Load any modules you need, here for Python/3.11.3 and compatible SciPy-bundle
-            module load GCCcore/10.3.0 OpenMPI/4.1.1 Python/3.9.5 SciPy-bundle/2021.05 matplotlib/3.4.2
+            module load GCC/12.3.0 Python/3.11.3 SciPy-bundle/2023.07 matplotlib/3.7.2

             # Activate your virtual environment.
-            # CHANGE <path-to-virt-env> to the full path where you installed your virtual environment
-            # Example: /proj/nobackup/hpc2nXXXX-YYY/bbrydsoe/pythonHPC2N
-            source <path-to-virt-env>/bin/activate
+            source /proj/nobackup/python-hpc/<user-dir>/<path-to-virt-env>/bin/activate

-            # Run your Python script
+            # Run your Python script  (remember to add the path to it
+            # or change to the directory with it first)
             python <my_program.py>